 - Seek medical advice if you have a fever or are suffering from diarrhoea.

 While the standard of medical facilities in Tunisia is generally good in major centres, medical services in smaller cities and rural and remote areas can be limited.
 French is the main language used in hospitals and few staff speak English.
 Doctors and hospitals require up-front payment or a guarantee of payment from an insurance company prior to providing services, including for emergency care.
 Some medical situations require initial treatment or assessment at a public hospital, before you can choose to be treated at a private clinic.

-If you become seriously ill or injured, you may need to be evacuated to a destination with appropriate facilities.
-Medical evacuation and treatment could be very expensive.
+If you become seriously ill or injured, you may need to be evacuated.
+Medical evacuation and treatment can be very expensive.

 A decompression chamber is available at the Naval Base in Bizert in north-east Tunisia.